Mourning the Death of a Spouse

 When you are ready, go through your husband’s or wife’s clothes and other personal items.
 It may be hard to give away these belongings.
 Instead of parting with everything at once, you might make three piles: one to keep, one to give away, and one “not sure.”
 Ask your children or others to help.
 Think about setting aside items like a special piece of clothing, watch, favorite book, or picture to give to your children or grandchildren as personal reminders of your spouse.

-Having a social life can be tough.
-It may be hard to think about going to parties alone.
+Having a social life on your own can be tough.
+It may be hard to think about going to parties or other social events by yourself.
 It can be hard to think about coming home alone.
 You may be anxious about dating.
 Many people miss the feeling of closeness that marriage brings.
 After time, some are ready to have a social life again.

 Here are some things to remember: